adityasissodiya/d7024e/README.md

   Force a specific node ID (otherwise a random ID is used).

 > IDs are 160-bit (20 bytes), shown as 40-char hex.

+**Values only get placed on the “responsible” nodes at *put time***.
+If a node didn’t exist (or wasn’t known) then, it won’t magically have those values later.
+And your `get` walks toward the nodes **closest (by XOR) to the key**, not “whoever might have it.”
+So after you bring up B, some of A’s old keys won’t be discoverable from B unless you re-publish them.

+* **A put values before B existed.** At that moment A only knew itself, so replication placed the value **on A only** (origin always keeps a copy; it can’t send to peers it doesn’t know).
+* Later if **bootstrapped B to A** and tried `get` from B for A’s earlier keys.
+  The `get` does a Kademlia lookup toward the nodes **closest to the key** (by XOR distance).
+If A isn’t among those “K closest” from B’s point of view, B won’t even ask A, so you get `NOTFOUND`.

+Why one direction works but not the other:

+* Key from **B → A succeeds**: when we `put` on B (after bootstrap), B’s replication sends to the K closest—**A was in that set**, so A got a replica.
+Then `get` on A works (A even serves it locally, hence `from 127.0.0.1:9001`).
+* Key from **A → B fails** (for your “Aditya” key): when A stored it, B didn’t exist, so only A had it.
+After B joins, the lookup from B heads toward nodes closest to that key—**and for that specific key, B is closer than A**, so the search doesn’t hit A and returns `NOTFOUND`.

+### So, will B be able to fetch values A put **before** bootstrap?

+* **Not guaranteed.** It only works if A happens to be among the K closest to that key (so B’s lookup reaches A).
+Otherwise you’ll see `NOTFOUND`.
+* The lab code (sensibly) doesn’t do background **republish/refresh**, so old values don’t move to the now-responsible nodes after the network changes.

+That’s the whole story: **placement is decided at publish time; lookup is proximity-driven.** If we publish while alone, the data is marooned until we republish (or the implementation has periodic republish/refresh, which it doesn’t).

 ---